 Numbulwar Land and Sea Management

-Numbulwar rangers manage 3,300km2 of land and sea country.
-Numburindi Rangers commenced operations over a decade ago and have since maintained a strong interest in marine activities.
+Numbulwar Numburindi rangers manage 3,300km2 of land and sea country.
+The Rangers commenced operations over a decade ago and have since maintained a strong interest in marine activities.
 The rangers’ work typically involves coastal surveillance for foreign fishing vessels, irregular arrivals and illegal fishing operations.
 They also monitor, remove and incinerate ghost nets and other marine debris littering the western Gulf coastline between Blue Mud Bay and Wuyagiba homelands.

 The Numbulwar Numburindi Rangers are also responsible for jointly managing the South East Arnhem Land IPA with the Yugul Mangi Rangers.